-St. Michael has correspondence in which he wisely accompanies female religious.
+St. Michael has a vast correspondence in which he wisely accompanies female religious.
 He speaks clearly to the sisters, inviting them to do their best.
 He encourages them without inhibiting them.
 He motivates them with good humour and a better mood.
 He always directs their gaze to their foundation: Jesus Christ.
 He lets them know that the loving God has chosen and loved them first through Jesus.
-They are indebted to him with all their heart.
+They are indebted to him devotion and humility for more than 25 years by Fr Giuseppe in Tuscany, were also represented by a large group.